LenaertsJ/finalproject/README.md

 ## Framework

 The backend was developed with the Symfony framework, also using easAdmin for the admin panel and API Platform.
-A special library Vich Uploader was used to allow the upload of images.
+A special library Vich Uploader was used to allow the upload of images...